HagerSalahRamadan/Sports-Products-Sales-Dashboard-using-Power-Query-Excel/README.md

     -  ✅ Cleaned inconsistencies (e.g., missing values, incorrect data types).

 **🔹 Step 2: Merging & Transforming Data**
 The key to a functional dashboard is a well-structured dataset.
-To achieve this, I:-
+To achieve this, I :-

     -  ✔ Merged Queries – Joined the sales table with country and product tables using common keys (Country Code and Product Name).
     -  ✔ Expanded Data – Added product categories, retail prices, and country names to enrich the dataset.
     -  ✔ Reordered & Renamed Columns – Ensuring clarity and consistency.
     -  ✔ Changed Data Types – Converting revenue and cost columns to numeric formats for accurate calculations.

 **🔹 Step 3: Creating the Dashboard**
-With clean and structured data, I built a dynamic sales dashboard that showcases:-
+With clean and structured data, I built a dynamic sales dashboard that showcases :-

       -  📌 Total Revenue, Units Sold, COGS, and Profit Margin at a glance.
       -  📌 Revenue by Product Category, Country, and Month to track trends.
       -  📌 Top 5 Sold Products & Country Sales Performance for strategic insights.